Tutorial: Deploy apps to Azure and Azure Stack

 Your Azure Stack environment needs the correct images syndicated to run Windows Server and SQL Server.
 It must also have App Service deployed.
 Review the App Service documentation "Prerequisites" section for Azure Stack Operator Requirements.

-Add code to a VSTS project
+Add code to an Azure DevOps Services project

 Clone the repository by creating and opening the default web app.